-- Click the Start button and then choose File Explorer.
-The File Explorer app will open either maximized or in a restored-down size. - If the app window does not fill the screen, click the Maximize button.
+- 1. Click the File Explorer button on the taskbar.

+The File Explorer app will open either maximized or in a restored-down size. - 2.
+If the app window does not fill the screen, click the Maximize button.
 The app window enlarges to fill the entire Desktop (except for the taskbar).
-Also notice that the center quick-sizing button has changed to a Restore Down button.

-It's usually a good idea to maximize any app window when it first opens to take full advantage of the entire screen.

-- Click the Restore Down button.
+Also notice that the center quick-sizing button has changed to a Restore Down button. - Tip!
+It's usually a good idea to maximize any app window when it first opens to take full advantage of the entire screen. - 3.
+Click the Restore Down button.

-Notice how the app window is restored back to its original, smaller size.

-- 4. Click the Minimize button.
+Notice how the app window is restored back to its original, smaller size. - 4.
+Click the Minimize button.